dvklopfenstein/PrincetonAlgorithms/README.md

 Call your state attorney general; Ask that they work to block the order from taking effect.

 **Apr 23, 2018: Is the deadline for Congress to vote to overturn the decision**
-Call your US Congress Representative: Ask them to vote to overturn the demise of net neutrality.
+Call your Senators and Rep: Ask them to vote to overturn the demise of net neutrality.

 # [Princeton University's "Algorithms and Clients"](doc/README.md)